hossain-khan/android-syntax-highlighter/README.md

 > The intention is **NOT** to create another library project that gets abandoned over time.
-Feel free to copy parts of code that is necessary for you to add syntax highlighting support to you app.
+Feel free to copy parts of code that is necessary for you to add syntax highlighting support to your app.

 ## Existing Syntax Highlighting Libraries